indictranstech/fedex_integration/README.md

 $ bench migrate

 ```
 Note - Due to some issues, Custom fields are not populating in correct order.So try bench migrate command multiple times (4 times).
-Also, It would be better to create new site & install the app it rather using production site.
+Also, It would be better to create new site & install the app in it rather using production site.

 This integration allows you to use Fedex web services to ship packages using ERPNext Packing Slip.